hanwenzhang123/fullstack-note/04-note/README.md

 ## Performance

+#### The PRPL Pattern
+- Push (or preload) the most important resources
+- Render the initial route as soon as possible
+- Pre-cache remaining assets
+- Lazy load other routes and non-critical assets

 #### How do you generally improve performance?
 - use uglify and minify to reduce the bundle size
 - use lazy loading to improve the page loading speed.